Parametric inference for hypoelliptic ergodic diffusions with full observations: Simulation study

-We organize the trials as follows: first, we generate 100 trajectories using formula \eqref{approx_LL} for each set of parameters with $\Delta = 0.001$ and $N = 500000$.
-Then we downsample the sequence and work only with each 10-th value of the process, so that $\Delta = 0.01$ and $N = 50000$.
-We estimate the parameters corresponding to the contrast given by \eqref{loglikelihood}.
-We refer to this method as linearized contrast.
-For the "quadratic variance" estimation (QV) we do the following: we estimate the parameter $\sigma$ explicitly from the observations of the second variable by \eqref{estim_sigma_explicit}, and then compute the parameters of the drift by minimizing \eqref{estim_drift_VF}.
-In addition, we compare both methods to the 1.5 strong order scheme \citep{samson_ditlevsen_2017}, based on two separate estimators for each coordinate.
+We organize the trials as follows: first, we generate 100 trajectories using recursive formula \eqref{eq:process_approximation} for each set of parameters with $\Delta_n = 0.0001$ and $n = 500000$.
+The observed time interval is thus equal to $50$.
+Then we subsample the sequence so that we can vary the discretization step $\Delta_n$ and eventually truncate the observed time interval.
+We estimate the parameters by minimizing the contrast \eqref{loglikelihood}.
+We refer to this method as LL contrast.
+For the least square estimator (LSE) we do the following: we estimate the parameter $\sigma$ explicitly from the observations of the second variable by \eqref{estim_sigma_explicit}, and then compute the parameters of the drift by minimizing \eqref{equation:drift_estimation_qv}.
+In addition, we compare both methods to the 1.5 strong order scheme \citep{Ditlevsen2017}, based on two separate estimators for each coordinate, which are defined in \eqref{eq:DitSam_cont1} and \eqref{eq:DitSam_cont2}.

 The minimization of the criterions is conducted with the \texttt{optim} function in \textbf{R} with the Conjugate Gradient method.
-In Table \ref{results} we present the mean value of the estimated parameters and the standard deviation (in brackets).
-Figure \ref{FitzHugh} illustrates the estimation densities.
-Linearized estimator is depicted in blue, Quadratic-Variance in red, 1.5 scheme in green.
+As the initial value of parameters we take $\theta_0 \pm U([0,1])$, where $U$ stays for the uniform probabilistic law.
+In Tables \ref{table:set1_delta_001}-\ref{table:set2_delta_001} we present the mean value of the estimated parameters and their standard deviation (in brackets), computed over 100 trajectories for each set of parameters.
+The reported value of $\sigma$ is obtained as $\sqrt{\sigma^2}$, since only $\sigma^2$ is identifiable.
+Figures \ref{FitzHugh_densities_1_Delta_001}-\ref{FitzHugh_densities_2_Delta_001} illustrate the estimation densities for $\Delta_n = 0.01$ and the interval of observations being fixed to $T=5$ or $T=50$.
+The LL contrast is depicted in blue, the least square estimator --- in red, the 1.5 scheme in green.